Pompeo expected to visit Israeli settlement in parting gift

 “We want to say to Pompeo that instead of asking Israel to return the land to American citizens, you are here to celebrate the occupation,” he said.

-Associated Press writer Mohammed Daraghmeh in Al-Bireh, West Bank, contributed to this report.
+Associated Press writers Mohammed Daraghmeh in Al-Bireh, West Bank, and Josef Federman in Jerusalem contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.